thivakaran-mnm/Toxic_Tweet_Prediction/README.md

 ## Usage

-1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset) and place it in the project directory.
+1. Download the dataset and place it in the project directory.
 2. Run the Jupyter notebook `toxic_tweets_classification.ipynb` to execute the project pipeline.
 3. Follow the instructions in the notebook to preprocess data, build models, and evaluate performance.